locatable/splittable-docs/terms-and-conditions.md

 You should be aware that online payment transactions are subject to validation checks by your card issuer and we are not responsible if your card issuer declines to authorise payment for any reason.
 Please note it is possible that your card issuer may charge you an online handling fee or processing fee.
 We are not responsible for this.

 Payments made on the App are made through our payment gateway provider, MangoPay.
-You will be providing credit or debit card and bank account information directly to MangoPay which operates a secure server to process payment details, encrypting your credit/debit card information and authorising payment.
-Information which you supply to MangoPay is not within our control and is subject to MangoPay's own privacy policy and terms and conditions available on [their website](https://www.mangopay.com/terms/end-user-terms-and-conditions/Mangopay_Terms-EN.pdf)..
-By registering to make payment directly to other House members using the App you confirm that you accept and agree to be bound by MangoPay's terms and acknowledge that they constitute a legally binding contract between MangoPay and you.
+Payments can be made using Direct Debit or a credit/debit card.
+When using credit/debit card, you will be providing card information directly to MangoPay which operates a secure server to process payment details, encrypting your credit/debit card information and authorising payment.
+Information which you supply to MangoPay is not within our control and is subject to MangoPay's own privacy policy and terms and conditions available on [their website](https://www.mangopay.com/terms/end-user-terms-and-conditions/Mangopay_Terms-EN.pdf).
+By registering to make payment either to service providers or to other House members using the App, you confirm that you accept and agree to be bound by MangoPay's terms and acknowledge that they constitute a legally binding contract between MangoPay and you.

 For the avoidance of doubt, deletion of the App does not affect or prejudice your obligations arising under this EULA or in relation to any Utility Service you sign up for through the App including (without limitation) your obligation to pay for a Utility Service.